 – NACADA which operates under the Office of the President, and not from either Ministry of Health (why there are two Health Ministries and two education Ministries in Kenya is another story) sought to tackle the increased availability of outlets selling alcohol, and the marketing of it to (and use by) youth (under 18’s).

-Enforcement: NACADA are meant to educate Kenyans on the dangers of alcoholism.
+Enforcement: NACADA is meant to educate Kenyans on the dangers of alcoholism.
 But so far there has been little education (clause 69), and the agency which is to give statistics on alcohol which they collect state (at their website) that 15% of 15-64 years-old’s in Kenya take illicit brews.

 – Changaa Legal: Kenya’s most popular illicit brew is going to be legalized (repeals changaa prohibition act (69).
 The Government is going to develop standards for changaa which is to be brewed and packaged in a manner similar to Uganda’s Waragi and Tanzania’s konyagi, and sold in glass bottles larger than 250ML.

-Fund: There is now an alcoholic drinks control fund supported brewer, wholesale & retail licenses – and of money raised, not more that 15% will go to civil society groups and not more than 50% to the district alcohol committee (led by district commissioner)
+Fund: There is now an alcoholic drinks control fund supported brewer, wholesale & retail licenses – and of money raised, not more than 15% will go to civil society groups and not more than 50% to the district alcohol committee (led by district commissioner)

 – Being drunk in public can attract a fine of Kshs 500 ($6) or 3 months in jail (a mismatch? – @archermisahle says cops are asking 1,000 for people who stagger out of pubs)

-– Restricts police harassment: Only senior police officers can conduct inspections not the loitering patrol cops (25)
+– Restricts police harassment: Only senior police officers can conduct inspections, not the loitering patrol cops (25)

 – Special Ones: There is some elitism at play, and places exempt from the Act (7) include national assembly (parliament), clubs (i.e. sports, social), military & institute canteens.
 A separate newspaper notice extended some exemption to hotels (tourists/guest) and restaurants (patrons who eat) but these are not spelt in the act.

-Promotion Landscape Changes: Kenya’s popular music reality shows contest – Tusker Project Fame would be no more, unless it can be rebranded as something else (Alvaro Project Fame perhaps?)
+Promotion Landscape Changes: Kenya’s popular music reality shows contest – Tusker Project Fame would be no more unless it can be rebranded as something else (Alvaro Project Fame perhaps?)

 – Bottle top lotteries (check under your bottle cap & win) are banned (47) as no promotion can be run that encourage alcohol consumption

-– Also while EABL’s Tusker brand has bailed on the world famous Safari Sevens rugby tournament (now known as the Safaricom Sevens), alcohol cant be sold at the event which also features schools rugby competition (46) – will the organizers exclude schools and any spectators under 18 from the tournament?
+– Also while EABL’s Tusker brand has bailed on the world famous Safari Sevens rugby tournament (now known as the Safaricom Sevens), alcohol can’t be sold at the event which also features schools rugby competition (46) – will the organizers exclude schools and any spectators under 18 from the tournament?